 The intra bid team relationships, together with the inter bid team / client relationship, were important in the bid and the relationship marketing principle of relationship building to understand the expectations and latent requirements lying behind the documented requirements.
 The additional insight gained from these relationships enabled the parties to endeavor to deliver added value and were of importance in positioning the bidders, but they were not decisive (cf. Grönroos, 2000; Gummesson 2001).
 In the case of BranCo, discontinuity of relationships between projects was irrelevant.
 They did not need to manage the sleeping relationship as workflow was continuous (cf. Hadjikhani, 1996).
-At one level Branco had a surfeit of work and bidding resources were stretched which rendered them less 'hungry' for this project than their competitor.
+At one level BranCo had a surfeit of work and bidding resources were stretched which rendered them less 'hungry' for this project than their competitor StronCo.
 Therefore a founding principle of the project marketing concept is removed in the context of this project.
-BranCo, who started the bid process from a position of distinct advantage in this respect, found that the criteria did not apply to this project in the way it had for previous projects, due to its novelty.
-Indeed, the relationship strength had been marginally diluted for this project because the bid had been led by an operations director, who was less engaged with the relationship marketing strategy of BranCo, but who was convinced that one key relationship with an M&O would prove a decisive advantage.
+BranCo, who started the bid process from a position of distinct advantage in this respect, found that the normal criteria for pursuing a project did not apply to this case in the way it had for previous projects, due to its novelty.
+Indeed, the relationship strength had been marginally diluted for this project because the bid had been led by an operations director, who was less engaged with the relationship marketing strategy of BranCo, but who was convinced that BranCo's track record together with the one key relationship he and BranCo had with an M&O would prove the decisive advantage.